acdh-oeaw/manuscripta-django/README.md

-# hofburg
+# manuscripta

 ## docker

-build the image with `docker build -t hofburg .`
+build the image with `docker build -t manuscripta .`

 provide a .env file with
 ```